arangodb/docs/drivers/index.md

 ---
 layout: default
-description: Together with the ArangoDB community we provide drivers for many languages.
-Our official language drivers are Java, JavaScript, PHP and GO.
-title: Install Official Drivers, Integrations and Community Drivers
+description: >-
+  ArangoDB drivers and integrations allow you to use ArangoDB as a database system for your applications
 page-toc:
   disable: true
 ---
 # ArangoDB Drivers Documentation

+{{ page.description }}
+{:class="lead"}

+## Drivers

-ArangoDB drivers are interfaces between programming languages and ArangoDB, which enable programmers to connect to and manipulate ArangoDB deployments from within native language programs.
+Database drivers, also called connectors, adapters, or client libraries, let you access and manage database systems.
+ArangoDB drivers are interfaces between programming languages and ArangoDB, which enable software developers to connect to and manipulate ArangoDB deployments from within compiled programs or using scripting languages.

 From a language perspective, documents and database structures can be integrated with data types and their methods.
 The precise mapping of concepts and methods depends on the capabilities and practices of each language.

 Programming is a powerful way of automating interactions and control of the database, as well as to integrate database operations into your own software.
-The status of the drivers below varies from supported to community contributions.
+The drivers listed below are officially maintained and supported by ArangoDB.

-## Official drivers
+### Java driver

 Name | Language | Repository | &nbsp;
 :----|:---------|:-----------|:------